pieterblok/sizecnn/ANNOTATE.md

 2. Use distinct group ids, to link the amodal and the visible masks to the same object.
 3. If a visible mask comprises of two or more separated parts, please use the same group id.
 <br/> <br/> ![LabelMe procedure](./annotation/labelme_screenshot.png?raw=true)
 <br/> *This is an example of an amodal and visible mask annotation for two objects of the superclass "broccoli".
-Every broccoli object has one amodal mask (a red circle with the label "broccoli_amodal") and two visible masks (green polygons that are separated by a leaf, expressed with the labels "broccoli_visible").
+Each broccoli object has one amodal mask (a red circle with the label "broccoli_amodal") and two visible masks (green polygons that are separated by a leaf, expressed with the labels "broccoli_visible").
 To link the multiple masks to the same object, please use distinct group ids (see the (1) and (2) group id behind the annotation).*

 <br/> <br/>
 When the annotations are finished, please convert the annotations to one JSON file that can be processed by ORCNN: